ShaunHoward/robot_security/README.md

 - run pip install -r requirements.txt from robot_security directory.

 # to launch turtle bot
-- go to install directory and run: roslaunch turtlebot_stage turtlebot_in_stage.launch
+- run: roslaunch turtlebot_stage turtlebot_in_stage.launch
+- Note: this will only work if ros indigo and turtlebot simulators are properly installed.